Kammok Kuhli Pro Shelter

 ENO ProFly Hammock Rain Tarp

-Weighing in at 22 oz., the Eno Profly is a light, hexagonal tarp that combines maximum coverage with superior airflow and ventilation.
+Weighing in at 22 oz., this tarp is a light, hexagonal tarp for hammock camping that combines maximum coverage with superior airflow and ventilation.
 With six attachment points, this is an extremely sturdy hammock tarp that should stay rooted in place in even the most inclement weather conditions.

-The ENO ProFly stretches out to 10 ft.
+This rain fly for hammock camping stretches out to 10 ft.
 6 in. x 6 ft.
-4 in., meaning it is large enough to cover even the largest hammock camper comfortably.
-Its six-point attachment has the added benefit of blocking out the wind from almost every angle, so even on a gusty night, you should stay cozy and dry.
+4 in., meaning it is large enough to cover even the largest camper comfortably.
+Its six-point attachment has the added benefit of blocking out the wind from almost every angle, so even on a gusty night, you should stay cozy and dry with maximum protection from the elements.

-Also, if you need coverage for your camp kitchen or small seating area when your hammock is packed, this tarp has ample size to keep other areas around camp dry.
+Also, if you need coverage for your camp kitchen or small seating area when your hammock is packed, this tarp size is ample to keep other areas around camp dry.

 - Pretty lightweight (22 oz)